fut-infrastructure/implementation-guide/pages/_includes/ehealth-message-intro.md

 * If medium.code is eboks or nemsms, the recipient must be of type Patient
 * Only one of sender or extension senderCareTeam may be filled in
 * Only one of recipient or extension recipientCareTeam may be filled in
-* Medium 'nemsms' may only be used if the Patient allows reception of NemSMS (has telecom with value 'NemSMS)
+* Medium 'nemsms' may only be used if the Patient allows reception of NemSMS (has telecom with value 'NemSMS).
+In that case, a NemSMS message will be sent to the Patient.

 # Update rules